ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 When HTTP Datagrams (see {{HTTP-DGRAM}}) are associated with UDP proxying request streams, the HTTP Datagram Payload field has the format defined in
 {{dgram-format}}.
-Note that when HTTP Datagrams are encoded using QUIC DATAGRAM frames, the Context ID field defined below directly follows the Quarter Stream ID field which is at the start of the QUIC DATAGRAM frame payload:
+Note that when HTTP Datagrams are encoded using QUIC DATAGRAM frames {{!DGRAM=RFC9221}}, the Context ID field defined below directly follows the Quarter Stream ID field which is at the start of the QUIC DATAGRAM frame
+payload:

 ~~~
 UDP Proxying HTTP Datagram Payload {